ncatlab/nlab-content/pages/6/6/5/6/26566/content.md

 for all $A\in\mathcal{A}$ and $B\in\mathcal{B}$.
 Intuitively, this maps all the mass at $x$ to the point $f(x)$, for every $x\in X$.

-Note that in general there may exist no measure-preserving function between two probability spaces, for example, on the real line, if $p$ is a Dirac delta and $q$ is not.
+Note that in general there may exist no measure-preserving function between two probability spaces, for example, on the real line, if $p$ is a [[Dirac measure|Dirac delta]] and $q$ is not.
 A construction that always exists is in terms of [[Markov kernels]], see below.

 ### Couplings induced by kernels